-Contamination deposits in the field are usually non-homogeneous and the bottom of an insulator is typically more polluted than the top surface.
-CUR is the parameter that describes this property and is defined as the ratio of bottom to top ESDD.
-During laboratory testing, CUR is often set at 1, for practical reasons, thus providing more severe conditions than with a higher CUR.
-Other parameters such as shape and dimension of the insulator, altitude, dynamics of the contamination deposition process, polarity, etc. also matter.
-The focus here is on determination of suitable leakage distance for a string of insulators based on CUR, ESDD and NSDD.
+Contamination deposits in the field are usually non-homogeneous, with the bottom surfaces (live end) of the insulator string more polluted than other surfaces.
+CUR is the parameter that describes this property and is defined as the ratio of bottom to top ESDD levels.
+During laboratory testing, CUR is often set at 1 for practical reasons and thus provides more severe conditions than with a higher CUR.
+Other parameters such as shape and dimension of the insulator, altitude, dynamics of pollution deposition and polarity matter as well.
+All are clearly explained in CIGRE TB518 (Outdoor insulation in polluted conditions.
+Guidelines for selection and dimensioning.
+Part 2: the dc case) and also in IEC TS 60815-4 Edition 1.0 2016-10.
+The focus in this discussion is on determining required leakage distance of a string of insulators based on CUR, ESDD and NSDD.

-String Design Based on Theoretical Approach
+String Design Based on CIGRE & IEC Theoretical Approaches

 Field Performance & Laboratory Testing